USPTO Examiner CORNELY JOHN PATRICK - Art Unit 2812

 Interview Effectiveness

-Conducting an examiner interview provides a +14.9% benefit to allowance rate for applications examined by CORNELY, JOHN PATRICK.
-This interview benefit is in the 58% percentile among all examiners.
-Recommendation: Interviews provide an above-average benefit with this examiner and are worth considering.
+Conducting an examiner interview provides a +6.2% benefit to allowance rate for applications examined by CORNELY, JOHN PATRICK.
+This interview benefit is in the 33% percentile among all examiners.
+Recommendation: Interviews provide a below-average benefit with this examiner.

 Request for Continued Examination (RCE) Effectiveness